Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Perturbative expansion for chaotic solutions with mean activities of small amplitudes

-For this calculation, we need to compute the perturbed correlation matrix, which can be carried out by differentiating the dynamical equation for the correlation matrix, Eq.(\ref{computing_D}) or (\ref{deriving_updates_of_fictitious_system_again_2}), with respect to $\eta $.
+For this calculation, we need to compute the perturbed correlation matrix, which can be carried out by differentiating Eq.(\ref{final_linear_equation_of_C_D}) with respect to $\eta $.
 The first-order response in $D(t,s)$ then obeys the following equation: